cursive/whisperings/README.md

 # Whispering

-A beautiful and intuitive macOS application built with SwiftUI and WhisperKit.
+A simple macOS menubar app built with SwiftUI and WhisperKit.

 ## Requirements